-Boost your posts ads will help your posts reach thousands of gamers, but also helps increase your community size.
-This has an indirect effect in terms of improving game sales, as it directly helps to increase your community, the community advocacy and promotion of your game directly helps increase your sales.
+This objective type has an indirect effect in terms of improving game sales, as it promotes community advocacy and overall promotion of your game which can carry over to sales.

 From our experience, when working with indie game developers, and managing a number of Facebook ad campaigns for their indie games, the Get video views ad is quite possibly the most impactful for the long-term success of any game, not just independent.